biocarl/til-biocarl/README.md

 npm update --save // to store it in package.json
 ```

-# 📅 06.12.2022 vite: How to user test production ready app?
+# 📅 06.12.2022 vite: How to user-test production ready app?
 ```bash
 # Instead of only using hot-reload dev command with vite
 vite